Keywords: Loss landscapes, Mechanisms, Mode Connectivity

-Abstract: With the rise of pretrained models, fine-tuning has become increasingly important.
-However, naive fine-tuning often does not eliminate a model's sensitivity to spurious cues.
+Abstract: With the rise of pretrained models, fine-tuning has become of central importance in deep learning.
+However, unlike retraining from scratch, fine-tuning can fail to qualitatively change the behavior of a pre-trained network.
+For instance, we find in practice that naive fine-tuning does not eliminate a model’s sensitivity to spurious features.
 To understand and address this limitation, we study the geometry of neural network loss landscapes through the lens of mode-connectivity.
-We tackle two questions: 1) Are models trained on different distributions mode-connected?
+Our work addresses two questions about mode-connectivity: 1) Are models trained on different data distributions mode-connected?
 2) Can we fine tune a pre-trained model to switch modes?
-We define a notion of mechanistic similarity based on shared invariances and show linearly-connected modes are mechanistically similar.
-We find naive fine-tuning yields linearly connected solutions and hence is unable to induce relevant invariances.
-We also propose and validate a method of "mechanistic fine-tuning" based on our gained insights.
+We define a notion of mechanistic mode-connectivity, and find that only models that already share the same invariances (which we call “mechanistically similar”) are mechanistically mode-connected.
+We hypothesize this property explains inability of naive fine-tuning methods to induce invariance to spurious features.
+Based on our analysis, we propose and validate a method of “mechanistic fine-tuning” called connectivity-based fine-tuning (CBFT)

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.

 No Acknowledgement Section: I certify that there is no acknowledgement section in this submission for double blind review.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics